-The child restraint system bearing the above approval mark is a device not capable of being fitted in every vehicle and of being used for the 40 cm to 70 cm size range and mass limit of 24 kg; it is approved in France (E2) under the number 002450.
-The approval number indicates that the approval was granted in accordance with the requirements of the Regulation concerning the approval of specific vehicle ISOFIX child restraint systems used on board of motor vehicles as amended by the 00 series of amendments.
+The enhanced child restraint system bearing the above approval mark is a device not capable of being fitted in every vehicle and of being used for the 40 cm - 70 cm size range and mass limit of 24 kg; it is approved in France (E2) under the number 022450.
+The approval number indicates that the approval was granted in accordance with the requirements of the Regulation concerning the approval of specific vehicle ISOFIX enhanced child restraint systems used on board of motor vehicles as amended by the 02 series of amendments.
 In addition, the name of the regulation has to be identified on the approval mark followed by the series of amendment according to which the approval has been granted.

 Note: The approval number and additional symbol(s) shall be placed close to the circle and either above or below the "E" or to left or right of it.
 The digits of the approval number shall be on the same side of the "E" and oriented in the same direction.
 The additional symbol(s) shall be diametrically opposite the approval number.
 The use of Roman numerals as approval numbers should be avoided so as to prevent any confusion with other symbols.